How to Hack a Mobile App: It’s Easier than You Think!

 - A hacker reusing and “copy-catting” an application, and submitting it to an app store under his or her own branding (as a nearly identical copy of the legitimate application).

-You can see examples of these hacks “brought to life” on YouTube (see video below as well), and a summary of Binary Exploits is provided in the graphic.
+You can see examples of these hacks “brought to life” on YouTube and a summary of Binary Exploits is provided in our graphic below.
 Whether your organization licenses mobile apps or extends your customer experience to mobile technology, the norm is that hackers are able to trivially invade, infect and/or counterfeit your mobile apps.
 Consider the following:

 |B2C Apps||Eight of the top 10 apps in public app stores have been hacked, according to Arxan State of Security in the App Economy Research, Volume 2, 2013.
 This means that anyone developing B2C apps shouldn’t assume that mobile app store-provided security measures are sufficient.
 Often these security measures rely on underlying assumptions, such as the lack of jailbroken conditions on the mobile device — an unsafe and impractical assumption today.|